U2-BENCH: Benchmarking Large Vision-Language Models on Ultrasound Understanding

 \paragraph{Data Cleaning, Format Unification, and Quality Verification.}

 All data in \bench{} are standardized into a unified format to support consistent parsing and evaluation across the dataset.
 Ultrasound scans are converted to a uniform image format.
 For video sequences, a small number of representative frames are sampled per study to control evaluation cost while retaining key diagnostic content.
 Task-relevant metadata, including anatomy labels, measurements, and reports, is preserved in a structured schema.
 Segmentation masks are converted to bounding boxes.
+Texts are translated into English using a medically guided translation pipeline, with ambiguous terms resolved via a curated glossary and final verification by clinicians.

 To ensure the reliability of \bench{}, we adopt both automated and manual quality assurance procedures during data preparation.

 \textbf{(1) Automated Filtering.} During data preprocessing, we systematically check for missing labels, inconsistent or invalid annotations, and corrupted or unreadable files.
 Samples that fail these checks are discarded.